SparebankenVest/azure-key-vault-to-kubernetes/README.md

 | `kubernetes.io/ssh-auth`         | `ssh-privatekey` |

-With the exception of the `opaque` secret type, the controller will make a best effort to export the Azure Key Vault object into the secret type defined.
+With the exception of the `opaque` secret type, the Controller will make a best effort to export the Azure Key Vault object into the secret type defined.

 **kubernetes/tls**